How to get started inserting a menstrual cup

 #2 Try inserting in the shower

-An easy way to insert the cup, especially if you’re a beginner and this is your first time, is to try it either squatting down in the shower, or standing with your leg on the back of the tub.
+An easy way to insert the cup, especially if you’re a beginner and this is your first time, is to try it either squatting down in the shower, or standing with your leg on the back of the tub, or in a squatting position.

 Inserting the cup in the shower helps to lubricate everything up, especially the cup, and it makes it a lot less painful.